 Moving beyond a single source of truth

 Language is constantly in flux, filtering up from various industries, communities, subcultures, and media into common parlance.
-So even though the AP has made some effort to be more inclusive—like deciding earlier this year to capitalize “Black” when referring to race—it still has blind spots.
+So even though the AP has made some effort to be more inclusive—like deciding earlier this year to capitalize “Black” when referring to race—it’s still not always the best source to consult for every story.

 “I use the AP style guide all the time, and I think it’s very useful,” said Kristin Gliger, executive director of the National Center on Disability and Journalism at Arizona State University. “[But] it can’t do everything for everybody, you know?
 It would be the Oxford English Dictionary if it did.”